 - Red – undeveloped

-For more information see the NHS England website.
+NHS Greater Huddersfield CCG’s EDS2 report can be downloaded here.
+For further information please see the NHS England website.

 The WRES requires NHS organisations to demonstrate progress against nine indicators of workforce equality.
 A Workforce Disability Equality Standard will be introduced in 2018.
 The CCG WRES report is here.